 Linksys Velop User Guide (PDF).
 The manual has no date or release level which is always a bad sign.
 Page 17 describes how to "Connect a Device with WPS" and says "Wi-Fi Protected Setup allows you to easily connect wireless devices to your Wi-Fi without manually entering security settings."
 The screen shot of the mobile app shows it saying "WPS is a secure way for basic users to connect devices without complicated authentication details."
 Sane people disagree about WPS being secure.
 And, what the heck is a basic user?
 From the screen shot, it looks as if WPS can be disabled but the manual does not go into this at all.
 Perhaps most importantly, it is not at all clear which types of WPS are supported.
 At least Netgear was clear on this point.

-The two sections above were written up by me in a blog posting on April 28, 2017: How seven mesh routers deal with WPS.
+My blog from April 28, 2017: How seven mesh routers deal with WPS.

 How to stop Wi-Fi hackers cold by Roger A. Grimes in InfoWorld May 26, 2015.
 The author helps out a neighbor whose router was being used by a bad guy to download illegal material thanks to WPS.
 Quoting: "Nearly every new feature intended to make computer security easier is bound to open up new vulnerabilities.
 Such is the case with WPS."